Global COVID-19 Health Advisory

 International border requirements and travel disruptions

 Foreign governments may put movement restrictions in place that prevent you from leaving.
-If you, or someone in your travelling group, test positive to COVID-19 you may be required to quarantine at your own expense.
+If you, or someone in your travelling group, test positive for COVID-19, you may be required to quarantine at your own expense.
 Be prepared for the possibility you may be in your destination longer than planned.

 Infectious diseases such as COVID-19 spread quickly onboard cruises.
-You’re more at risk of exposure than in other settings.
-This is due to large numbers of passengers living and socialising in close quarters over a long period of time.
+You're more at risk of exposure than in other settings.
+This is due to large numbers of passengers living and socialising in close quarters over a long period.

-If an outbreak of COVID-19 occurs onboard your cruise ship, you could be subject to quarantine procedures on the ship, or a foreign country.
-You could fall seriously ill if you’re exposed.
+If an outbreak of COVID-19 occurs onboard your cruise ship, you could be subject to quarantine procedures on the ship or in a foreign country.
+You could fall seriously ill if you're exposed.
 Our ability to provide consular services on board the ship is likely to be limited.

 Read our advice on cruising during COVID-19.
 Contact your travel agent or cruise operator for specific information on their COVID-19 safety protocols.